-The supply of tritium fuel is perhaps the biggest problem for mainstream fusion reactors, perhaps even a show-stopper.
-Surprisingly, fusion advocates say that the fuel is abundant and an advantage of fusion, e. g. the ITER website says
+The supply of tritium fuel is an enormous problem for mainstream fusion reactors, perhaps even a show-stopper.
+Surprisingly, fusion advocates often say that the fuel is abundant and an advantage of fusion.
+In reality, the opposite is the case for tritium.

+A single fusion reactor would consume about 50 kg/year of tritium but, currently, only about 0.5 kg/year is produced worldwide.
+In all the oceans of the world there is about 30 kg of tritium which is produced naturally but decays with a half-life of 12 years (5% per year).
 Due to the impossibility of external supply, designs for fusion reactors involve breeder systems to generate tritium from the neutrons emitted in the D-T fusion reactions, in components called Breeder Blanket.
 Further, because only a few percent of the injected tritium is burnt in the reactor, the un-burnt fuel must be recuperated, purified and re-injected.

 An excellent treatment of the supply issue of tritium, as well as lithium and other rare minerals for use in a fusion reactor, is given in the book of L.J.
 Reinders: Economic and Sustainability Aspects of Nuclear Fusion .

 Presentations of the tritium supply problem can be found in a series of article on the website of Steven Krivit at: The New Energy Times, Fusion Fuel Exposé